METEO 3 Lesson 11 Images

 Text description of the Galapagos Islands image.

 The image is a map of the South Pacific Ocean and its surrounding regions, highlighting various countries and islands both in text and physical depiction.
-The map is primarily displayed in a pinkish-purple color representing the ocean, with land areas shown in green.
+The map is primarily displayed in blue color representing the ocean, with land areas shown in green.
 Major regions include Australia, depicted prominently in the southwest section of the map with its major cities like Canberra and Perth marked, and New Zealand shown towards the south, featuring its cities Wellington and Auckland.
 To the north of Australia are the Philippines and Indonesia, depicted with their numerous islands.
-The map also shows island nations and territories like Fiji, Samoa, Tahiti, and the Galapagos Islands, the last marked in red with a dotted line to emphasize its location.
+The map also shows island nations and territories like Fiji, Samoa, Tahiti, and the Galapagos Islands, the last marked in red with a dotted line to emphasize its location and close proximity to the equator.
 The map outlines the equator with a yellow dashed line.
 The eastern edge of the map features western South America, including countries like Ecuador, with its capital Quito marked, and the coastline extending down through Chile and Argentina.

 lower sea-level pressures in the western Pacific